Confused by all the strange coffee terminology you come across when researching a new coffee maker or when ordering at the local coffee shop?

 Flat white: A style of coffee made with espresso and topped with flat steamed milk to a total size of 5-7oz.
 Less milk than a latte.
 Less foam than a cappuccino.

-Flavour: The flavour of coffee is the combination of aroma, acidity and body.
+Flavor: The flavor of coffee is the combination of aroma, acidity and body.
+See 15 different ways to flavor coffee here.

 French Press: Coffee made by steeping ground coffee in hot water in a (usually) glass cylinder.
 A strainer plate is pushed down once extracted to separate the grounds from the coffee.
 Also known as a press pot or plunger pot.